 We also lend our expertise to organizations by serving on boards, commissions, task forces, and advisory councils that focus on improving outcomes for children.

-Agenda for Children's Child Care Resource & Referral (CCR&R) program is the LDE-contracted child care resource and referral agency for 16 parishes in Southeast Louisiana and works to improve the quality of early education through four key initiatives:
+Agenda for Children's Child Care Resource & Referral (CCR&R) program is the LDE-contracted child care resource and referral agency for 12 parishes in Southeast Louisiana and works to improve the quality of early education through three key initiatives:

 - Resource and Referral: The “R & R” program connects parents to child care that meets their specific needs.

-- Child Care Technical Assistance: The “TA” program provides on-site technical assistance and coaching to family child care providers and Class A child care centers.
-Through the TA process, our experienced coaches work with child care providers to improve program quality and assist centers in progressing through Quality Start, Louisiana’s quality rating system for child care.
+- Child Care Coaching: Our coaching program provides on-site coaching to Type III child care centers.
+Through the TA process, our experienced coaches work with child care providers to improve program quality and assist centers in improving the quality of teacher-child interactions.

-- Early Care and Education Training Program: Our training program provides professional development opportunities for early childhood educators, offering workshops on topics related to child development, health and safety and administration.
+- Workshops for Early Care and Education Professionals: Our training program provides professional development opportunities for early childhood educators, offering workshops on topics related to CLASS, curriculum, child assessment, child development, and program administration.